 June 1, 1994 - In a civil trial against the police officers, a jury awards King $0 in punitive damages.
 He had asked for $15 million.

 June 17, 2012 - King is found dead in his swimming pool.

 November 5, 1992 - Two white police officers approach Malice Wayne Green, a 35-year-old black motorist, after he parks outside a suspected drug den.
 Witnesses say the police strike the unarmed man in the head repeatedly with heavy flashlights.
 The officers claim they feared Green was trying to reach for one of their weapons.
 Green dies of his injuries later that night.

 November 16, 1992 - Two officers, Larry Nevers and Walter Budzyn, are charged with second-degree murder.
 Sgt.
 Freddie Douglas, a supervisor who arrived on the scene after a call for backup, is charged with involuntary manslaughter and willful neglect of duty.
 These charges are later dismissed.
 Another officer, Robert Lessnau, is charged with assault with intent to do great bodily harm.

 November 18, 1992 - The Detroit Free Press reports that toxicology tests revealed alcohol and a small amount of cocaine in Green’s system.
 A medical examiner later states that Green’s head injuries, combined with the cocaine and alcohol in his system, led to his death.

 December 1992 - The Detroit police chief fires the four officers.

 August 23, 1993 - Nevers and Budzyn are convicted of murder after a 45-day trial.
 Lessnau is acquitted.
-Nevers sentence is 12 to 25 years, while Budzyn’s sentence is eight to 18 years.
-The charge against Douglas had been dismissed before the trial.
+Nevers sentence is 12-25 years, while Budzyn’s sentence is 8-18 years.

 2000-2001 - A jury finds Nevers guilty of involuntary manslaughter after a second trial.
 He is released from prison in 2001.